GHTM

 • PhD Theses

-• Services
+• International

 Social determinants of deaths from pneumonia and tuberculosis in children in Brazil: an ecological study

-• Autores: Thaís Zamboni Berra, Ivaneliza Simionato de Assis, Luiz Henrique Arroyo, Marcos Augusto Moraes Arcoverde, Josilene Dália Alves, Laura Terenciani Campoy, Luana Seles Alves, Juliane de Almeida Crispim, Alexandre Tadashi Inomata Bruce, Yan Mathias Alves, Felipe Lima dos Santos, Severina Alice da Costa Uchôa, Regina Celia Fiorati, Luis Lapão, Ricardo Alexandre Arcêncio
+• Authors: Thaís Zamboni Berra, Ivaneliza Simionato de Assis, Luiz Henrique Arroyo, Marcos Augusto Moraes Arcoverde, Josilene Dália Alves, Laura Terenciani Campoy, Luana Seles Alves, Juliane de Almeida Crispim, Alexandre Tadashi Inomata Bruce, Yan Mathias Alves, Felipe Lima dos Santos, Severina Alice da Costa Uchôa, Regina Celia Fiorati, Luis Lapão, Ricardo Alexandre Arcêncio

 • Journal: BMJ Open